 Webinar: Why Covid-19 Makes Government Reform Even More Important

 Increasing the capabilities of Indonesia’s civil service is more important than ever given the new challenges presented by Covid-19.
-How to reform Indonesia’s bureaucracy was the subject of a webinar hosted by Tanoto Foundation and the National State Administration of the Republic of Indonesia.
+How to reform Indonesia’s bureaucracy was the subject of a webinar hosted by Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, and the National State Administration of the Republic of Indonesia.

 Speaking at the webinar on “The Road to Excellence in Post-Pandemic Civil Servants” were Minister of Administrative Reform and Bureaucracy Reform (PAN-RB) Tjahjo Kumolo as the keynote speaker, Tanoto Foundation Global CEO J. Satrijo Tanudjojo, Head of National State Administration (LAN) Dr. Adi Suryanto, M.Sc, Head of the State Civil Service Body (BKN) Dr. Ir.
 Bima Haria Wibisana, MSIS, Banggai (Central Sulawesi) Regent, Ir.
 H. Herwin Yatim, MM, public policy expert from Gadjah Mada University Dr. Agus Heruanto Hadna, M.Sc and moderated by the Advisor of Center for Innovation Policy and Government (CIPG) Yanuar Nugroho, Ph.D.